cyberiumabc/solyddoc/docs/_interface/Blockchain-Network.md

 sort_key: A
 ---

 This guide explains how to set up a multi blockchain network of variety of blockchains using SOLYD & Cyberium.
-Geth nodes.
-An Cyberium network is a private network if the nodes are not connected to the main network.
-In this context private only means reserved or isolated, rather than protected or secure.
+The connection workflow is created on SOLYD whereas Cyberium provides the identity operation over decentralized network acting as open mechanism to facilitate contracting and messaging.
+This way SOLYD and Cyberium build a network of networks.

-### Choosing A Network ID
+### Choosing Blockchain Combination

 The network ID is an integer number which isolates Cyberium peer-to-peer networks.
 Connections between blockchain nodes will occur only if both peers use the same genesis